Anjok07/ultimatevocalremovergui/README.md

 ## About

-This application uses state-of-the-art source searation models to remove vocals from audio files.
+This application uses state-of-the-art source separation models to remove vocals from audio files.
 UVR's core developers trained all of the models provided in this package.

 - **Core Developers**
     - [Anjok07](https://github.com/anjok07)